TheOdinProject/curriculum/foundations/javascript_basics/developer_tools_2.md

 ### Assignment

-Note: Google has updated the linked page since this lesson's creation, but students should still utilize the resource accordingly in regard to the lesson instructions.

 <div class="lesson-content__panel" markdown="1">

+Note: Google has updated the linked pages below, so some things may be missing if you are trying to follow along using the dev tools.

 1. Head to the [Chrome DevTools Documentation](https://developers.google.com/web/tools/chrome-devtools/) by Google.
 The following subsections cover what you'll be using the Developer Tools for 95% of the time.
 Feel free to skip the elements you are already familiar with:
     - Open DevTools